 The Foundation is a member of NORD.
-During 2022 and 2021 the Foundation paid NORD \$500 and \$300 in dues.
+During 2023 and 2022 the Foundation paid NORD \$500 in dues each year.

 The Foundation has established a protocol for the SAB to avoid conflicts of interest in the grant review process.
 Current SAB members are not eligible for an ACPMP grant during their tenure.
 Given the relatively small population of experts dealing with this rare cancer, ACPMP permits a researcher at the same institution as an SAB reviewer to apply for a grant but requires the SAB member of that institution to recuse him or herself from review of that proposal and, instead, calls upon an unaffiliated as hoc member with relevant expertise for the reviewer subject matter needed for that proposal.